Authored by the expert who managed and guided the team behind the Algeria Property Pack

 What property types can foreigners legally buy in Algiers right now?

-Foreigners can legally buy apartments, villas, and houses in Algiers, as long as the property has a clean title registered in the livre foncier (Algeria's official land register).
+Foreigners in Algiers can legally buy apartments, houses, villas, and duplexes, as long as the property has a clean title registered in the national land register (called the livre foncier) and the transaction goes through a licensed notary.

 Finally, please note that our pack about the property market in Algiers is specifically tailored to foreigners.